EddieHubCommunity/BioDrop/README.md

 Here is the **QuickStart** guide to add your profile https://linkfree.eddiehub.io/docs/quickstart

-*note: give extra attention to json formatting and the GitHub Action after you create the Pull Request*
+*note: give extra attention to JSON formatting and the GitHub Action after you create the Pull Request*

 ### Gitpod

-In the cloud free development environment which will have all the dependencies you need (for example MongoDB).
+In the cloud-free development environment which will have all the dependencies you need (for example MongoDB).

 You can use Gitpod in the cloud [![Gitpod Ready-to-Code](https://img.shields.io/badge/Gitpod-Ready--to--Code-blue?logo=gitpod)](https://gitpod.io/#https://github.com/EddieHubCommunity/LinkFree/)

 ### Local development

-This environment is fully on computer, and requires each dependency (for example MongoDB) to be installed and setup, but gives you the most flexiblity for customisation.
+This environment is fully on computer and requires each dependency (for example MongoDB) to be installed and set up, but gives you the most flexibility for customisation.

 #### Prerequisites